yetulaxman/linux-2/_tutorials/nextflow_tutorial.md

 *tip*: check $PWD/work directory as shown in previous example

 ### Passing parameters to nextflow pipeline
 Nextflow parameters inside a script are declared by prepending to a variable name with the prefix *params*, separated by dot character (e.g., params.reads).
 Parameters thus specified in script are used by default.
-The parameter can also be specified on commandline by prefixing the parameter name with a double dash character (e.g., --reads).
+The parameter can also be specified on the commandline by prefixing the parameter name with a double dash character (e.g., --reads).

 Here is an example to declare input files for *fastqc* software inside the script (NOT for running the command on terminal):